Akshityadav007/Web-Development/Week-8/2.PaytmProject/backend/README.md

 💡 Please keep a MongoDB url handy before you proceed.
 This will be your primary database for this assignment.
 - Create a free one here - https://www.mongodb.com/

-Explore the repository
-The repo is a basic express + react + tailwind boilerplate

 **Backend**
 Express - HTTP Server